lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 keyEncipherment

 The digitalSignature and dataEncipherment values MUST NOT be present.
 That is, a public key intended to be employed only with a composite KEM algorithm MUST NOT also be employed for data encryption or for digital signatures.
-This requirement does not carry any particular security consideration; only the convention that KEM keys be identifed with the `keyEncipherment` key usage.
+This requirement does not carry any particular security consideration; only the convention that KEM keys be identified with the `keyEncipherment` key usage.

 ## SMIMECapabilities Attribute Conventions